stacks-network/stacks/Stacks FAQ.md

 STX are consumed when apps interact with [Clarity](https://clarity-lang.org/) smart contracts and users register blockchain-based names across hundreds of Blockstack apps.
 You can also Stack STX tokens to receive BTC rewards in a process called Stacking.

+View the full Stacks Token FAQ [here](https://docs.blockstack.org/references/faqs/stacks-token).

+# Stacks Wallet

+**What happened to STX through the transition from Stacks 1.0 to Stacks 2.0?**

+All data from Stacks 1.0 including prior token purchases and accounts were translated to Stacks 2.0.
+Now that the network has upgraded, you will need to download the [new Stacks wallet](https://www.hiro.so/wallet) to send Stacks.

+Upon downloading the new desktop wallet, STX holders will need to restore their holdings from your wallet seed phrase — either a 12 or 24 word phrase used to initially set up your wallet.

+You can always view your address balances at the [Stacks explorer](https://explorer.stacks.co/?chain=mainnet) as well.

+**What hardware wallets are compatible with the Stacks wallet?**

+Ledger is currently the only hardware wallet option supported.
+Trezor hardware wallets are no longer supported.

+The Stacks software wallet offers a software wallet option, but hardware wallets are generally recommended for security.
+Several other entities in the Stacks ecosystem are working on wallets, like Secret Key Labs, Cerebro Wallet and the Boom Wallet.

+Trezor hardware wallet users will have 3 options:

+1. Do nothing.
+Your Stacks will remain safe.
+You won't be able to send your Stacks until you upgrade to the new version of the wallet and recover your wallet from seed phrase OR transfer to Ledger.
+2. [Recommended, Low Risk] Purchase a Ledger (Nano S or X) device and restore it using the same seed phrase as on your Trezor.
+Then install the Stacks app from the Ledger Live app.
+3. [High Risk]: It is also possible to recover your Trezor funds by using a software wallet.
+Be warned: it is not a recommended security practice to enter your hardware wallet seed phrases to a software wallet.
+Only use this method if you have removed all other funds from your Trezor device first.

+**Will BTC still be needed to transact on Stacks?**

+In the past, users have needed both STX and BTC to transact on Stacks.
+Upon Stacks 2.0 launch, only STX will be required for transacting in the STX ecosystem.

+Folks that held bitcoin in the Stacks 1.0 wallet can still access their Bitcoin via the [Stacks 1.0 wallet](https://www.hiro.so/questions/how-can-i-withdraw-the-btc-ive-deposited-into-the-stacks-wallet-v3-x) and are encouraged to send it elsewhere at their convenience.

+**View the full Stacks wallet FAQ at https://www.hiro.so/wallet**

 ## Stacking

 **What is Stacking?**